2026 3-Point Contest predictions, odds, participants: NBA All-Star Saturday picks, bets by proven expert

 SportsLine's Larry Hartstein just released his picks, predictions and best bets for the NBA 3-Point Contest 2026 on Saturday

-Lillard, who is now back on the Trail Blazers' roster this year, is the second favorite at +400, behind only Hornets rookie Kon Knueppel at +240.
-Jamal Murray (+650), Devin Booker (+650), Tyrese Maxey (+700), Donovan Mitchell (+750) and Norman Powell (+950) are all close behind on a tight odds board, with Bobby Portis serving as the biggest longshot at +1400 among the 3-Point Contest participants.
+Lillard, who is now back on the Trail Blazers' roster this year, is the second favorite at +475 at DraftKings Sportsbok, behind only Hornets rookie Kon Knueppel at +225.
+Devin Booker (+700) Jamal Murray (+650), Tyrese Maxey (+750) and Donovan Mitchell (+750) are all close behind on a tight odds board, with Norman Powell (+1000) and Bobby Portis (+1300) serving as the longshots in the 3-Point Contest participants.
 Before making any 2026 3-Point Contest picks, be sure to check out the 2026 NBA All-Star Weekend predictions and betting advice from SportsLine expert Larry Hartstein.

 New users can target the DraftKings promo code, which offers $300 in bonus bets if your first $5+ bet wins: